 What Should I Do After a Car Accident in Las Vegas?

 After a crash, assess your condition and that of your passengers.
 If you feel well enough to move, exit the vehicle and check on the area around you and the other driver.
-If you’re injuries are serious, remain calm and wait until emergency responders arrive.
-No matter the severity of the crash, it’s important to seek medical care as some injuries do not immediate manifest symptoms.
-Though you aren’t thinking of it immediately, a failure to seek medical attention can also indicate that your injuries are not as serious as you claim if your case ends up in the court room.
+If your injuries are serious, remain calm and wait until emergency responders arrive.
+No matter the severity of the crash, it’s important to seek medical care as some injuries do not immediately manifest symptoms.
+Though you aren’t thinking of it immediately, a failure to seek medical attention can also indicate that your injuries are not as serious as you claim if your case ends up in the courtroom.

 - The accident scene

 - The positions of the vehicles on the road

 Photos are an easy way to collect potentially valuable evidence and will be a useful tool when speaking with a car accident attorney or with your claims adjuster.
 The police will take statements from everyone involved and any witnesses.
 Answer the police officer’s questions honestly and concisely, but do not say anything that can be perceived as an admission of guilt.
 Even little things like “I’m sorry,” or “I didn’t see..” could unknowingly put you at fault.

 Las Vegas Car Accident Statistics